PI Health

 Health is where mixed signals matter most.

-PI Health is strongest where home data, symptoms, labs, and events do not fit neatly into one score or one threshold.
+PI Health is strongest where home data, symptoms, labs, and events do not fit neatly into one score or one threshold, and where within-person change matters more than a generic average.

 Intended role